kubescape/helm-charts/charts/kubescape-operator/README.md

   server: github.com
 ```

-This KnownServer is saying that the IP network of `142.250.1.100/24` is equivalent to the server `github.com`, and we can name it `github-workflows`.
+This KnownServer is saying that the IP network of `142.250.1.100/24` is equivalent to the server `github.com`, and on this example we name it `github-workflows`, to give more details about what this service is used for.
 When generating a Network Policy, Kubescape will use this information to enrich the generated Network Policy.